webix-hub/docs/data/api/refs/ui.datepicker.md

 - api/link/ui.datepicker_content_config.md - the id or node, whose content will be moved to the view
 - api/link/ui.datepicker_css_config.md - the name of a css class that will be applied to the view container
 - api/link/ui.datepicker_disabled_config.md - indicates whether an item is enabled or not
-- api/ui.datepicker_editable_config.md - allows making datepicker editable, false by default
+- api/ui.datepicker_editable_config.md - allows entering characters in datepicker input, false by default
 - api/ui.datepicker_format_config.md - sets date format in the control
 - api/link/ui.datepicker_gravity_config.md - sets the view gravity (1 by default)
 - api/link/ui.datepicker_height_config.md - sets the height of the component